pennlabs/penn-courses/backend/README.md

-To load in course data for a certain semester, set the environment variables `API_KEY` and `API_SECRET` to the `Bearer` and `Token` credentials, respectively, that you recieve from the Penn OpenData API when you register for an API key (these credentials are included in the .env file you should receive from a Penn Courses team lead if you are in Labs).
+To load in course data for a certain semester, set the environment variables `API_KEY` and `API_SECRET` to the `Bearer` and `Token` credentials, respectively, that you recieve from the Penn OpenData API when you register for an API key (these credentials are already included in the .env file you should receive from a Penn Courses team lead if you are in Labs).
 After those have been set, run

 `python manage.py registrarimport --semester=<semester> --query=<query>`